tudorflanja/tudorflanja/README.md

 ### 👋 Hello and welcome!

+🎯 Aspiring QA Engineer | DevOps Enthusiast | Python Developer

-I'm **Tudor-Calin Flanja** — a final-year Computer Science student at the Technical University of Cluj-Napoca (English section), passionate about software engineering, DevOps, and intelligent, automated systems.
+I'm **Tudor-Calin Flanja** — a final-year Computer Science student at the Technical University of Cluj-Napoca (English section), passionate about software engineering, automated testing, and cloud infrastructure.

-With hands-on experience in Python development, cloud tooling, and machine learning pipelines, I thrive at the intersection of infrastructure and code.
+I specialize in Python development and cloud-native DevOps, with a strong foundation in QA practices and agile workflows.
+I thrive at the intersection of infrastructure, automation, and quality assurance.
 I’ve completed over 10 industry certifications in technologies like Docker, Kubernetes, Terraform, Jenkins, Ansible, and software testing fundamentals.

 ---